© ESVD and ACVD

 Recently Published Issues

-Thierry Olivry, Manolis Saridomichelakis for the International Committee on Atopic Diseases of Animals (ICADA)
+Thierry Olivry, Manolis Saridomichelakis, Tim Nuttall, Emmanuel Bensignor, Craig E. Griffin and Peter B. Hill, for the International Committee on Allergic Diseases of Animals (ICADA)

 Veterinary Dermatology books